jfspps/Data-Structures-and-Algorithms/2_Classes_in_C++.md

 # Classes in C++ #

+Structures do not feature concepts such as:

++ Encapsulation: combination (packaging) of members (fields) with methods that operate on members
++ Inheritance: how one class forms the basis of another, by inheriting the base classes members and methods
++ Polymorphism: how an object can exhibit different properties through the different method definitions (e.g. Java's `toString()`)

+Classes address these limitations and extend the basic idea of C structures.

 C++ and Java overlap a fair bit.
 Private and public instance variables and methods are bunched together in C++.

 ```cpp